 (1835), Port Sullivan

 A fortified trading post built by Augustus Sullivan, located one and one-half miles east of town on the Brazos River, just above the mouth of the Little River.

-A settlers' fort located on the west bank of the Brazos River about two miles below the mouth of the Little River, at the old Nashville townsite.
+A settlers' town fort located on the west bank of the Brazos River about two miles below the mouth of the Little River, at the old Nashville townsite.
 It was part of the Robertson's Colony settlement.
 Texas Rangers and the Texas Army periodically encamped here as Camp Nashville.

 (1830 - 1832), near Cooks Point

-Built by Mexico on the Brazos River at the crossing of the San Antonio - Nacogdoches Road, near the mouth of Dam Creek, to thwart American settlement and trade.
+Built by Mexico on the west bank of the Brazos River at the crossing of the San Antonio - Nacogdoches Road, near the mouth of Dam Creek, to thwart American settlement and trade.
 Abandoned by Mexican troops in 1832, but the settlers continued to use it intermittently until 1860.
 The fort no longer exists.
 Monument (1936) erected at site.
 A second monument was erected in 1970 five miles east of Caldwell.
 The history is at the Burleson County Historical Museum in Caldwell.
 See also Handbook of Texas Online

-A settlers' fort built for protection from Indians.
+A settlers' fortified house built for protection from Indians.
 Located about four and one-half miles southeast of town.
 The Fort Oldham post office operated here from 1838 - 1842.